friends-of-presta/security-advisories/_posts/2024-02-20-ecomiz_survey_tma.md

 severity: "medium (7.5), GDPR violation"
 ---

-In the module "Survey TMA" (ecomiz_survey_tma) up to version 2.0.0 from Ecomiz for PrestaShop, a guest can download personal information without restriction.
+In the module "Survey TMA" (ecomiz_survey_tma) up to version 2.0.0 from Ecomiz for PrestaShop, a guest can download technical information without restriction.

 ## Summary